Voter Registration Information

 You must be at least 17 years and 10 months of age on the date you apply.
 If for any reason you cannot register yourself, with your permission, your spouse, parent or child may fill out and sign an application for you if that person is a registered voter or has applied for voter registration.
 This person is known as your "agent."

 The application must be received in the County Voter Registrar's office or postmarked 30 days before an election in order for you to be eligible to vote in that election.
 You will receive a voter registration certificate in the mail after the County Voter Registrar has processed your voter registration application.
-Upon receipt of the voter registration certificate, sign it, fold it and keep in it in your wallet and take it to the polls with you when you vote.
+Upon receipt of the voter registration certificate, sign it, fold it and keep it for your precinct and district information.
+However, it is now not required at the polls when you vote.
 Did you receive your new voters registration certificate?
 Click Here...

 All voters who registered to vote in Texas must provide a Texas driver's license number or personal identification number issued by the Texas Department of Public Safety or the last four digits of your social security number.
 If you have not been issued any of these numbers, then you must state that fact on the application by checking the designated box.

-Application to register to vote in Ellis County (Informal application)
+Application to register to vote in Ellis County Print, fill out, sign and mail.
+(Informal application)

-Facts and Question about registering to vote (Votetexas.gov website)
+Facts and Questions about registering to vote (Votetexas.gov website)